 The size of the clusters can be managed with the Cluster Size Constraints parameter.
-You may choose to set minimum or maximum thresholds that each cluster must meet.
+You can set minimum or maximum thresholds that each cluster must meet.
 The size constraints can be either the Number of Features that each cluster contains or the sum of an Attribute Value.
-For example, if you were clustering US counties based on a set of economic variables, you could specify that each cluster has a minimum population of 5 million and a maximum population of 25 million.
+For example, if you were clustering U.S. counties based on a set of economic variables, you could specify that each cluster has a minimum population of 5 million and a maximum population of 25 million.
 Alternatively, you could specify that each cluster must contain a minimum of 30 counties.

-SKATER forms clusters by spatially partitioning data that have similar values for features of interest.
-It is possible that the Cluster Size Constraints may not be honored for all clusters.
-This occurs if defined cluster size constraints does not lend to optimal clusters definitions
+SKATER forms clusters by spatially partitioning data that has similar values for features of interest.
+It is possible that the Cluster Size Constraints parameter may not be honored for all clusters.
+This occurs if defined cluster size constraints do not lend to optimal clusters definitions

-SKATER forms clusters by spatially partitioning data that have similar values for all of the Analysis Fields specified.
+SKATER also forms clusters by spatially partitioning data that has similar values for all of the Analysis Fields specified.
 It is possible that the Cluster Size Constraints may not be honored for all clusters.
-This can occur if the both a maximum and minimum constraint were set to values close to each other, or because of the way the minimum spanning tree has been constructed based on spatial constraints.
-If this happens, the tool will finish and the clusters that did not meet the specified requirements will be reported in the messages window.
+This can occur if both a maximum and minimum constraint were set to values close to each other, or because of the way the minimum spanning tree has been constructed based on spatial constraints.
+If this happens, the tool will finish, and the clusters that did not meet the specified requirements will be reported in the messages window.

 Number of clusters

 Suppose you want to create four spatially contiguous clusters.
 In this case, the tool will create a minimum spanning tree reflecting both the spatial structure of your features and their associated analysis field values.
 The tool then determines the best place to cut the tree to create two separate clusters.
-Next, it decides which one of the two resultant clusters should be divided to yield the best three cluster solution.
+Next, it determines which of the two resultant clusters should be divided to yield the best three-cluster solution.
 One of the two clusters will be divided, the other cluster remains intact.
-Finally, it determines which of the resultant three clusters should be divided in order to provide the best four cluster solutions.
+Finally, it determines which of the resultant three clusters should be divided to provide the best four-cluster solution.
 For each division, the best solution is the one that maximizes both within-cluster similarity and between-cluster difference.
 A cluster can no longer be divided (except arbitrarily) when the analysis field values for all the features within that cluster are identical.
-In the case where all resultant clusters have features within them that are identical, the Spatially Constrained Multivariate Clustering tool stops creating new clusters even if it has not yet reached the Number of Clusters you have specified.
+In the case where all resultant clusters have features within them that are identical, the Spatially Constrained Multivariate Clustering tool stops creating new clusters even if it has not yet reached the Number of Clusters value you specified.
 There is no basis for dividing a cluster when all of the Analysis Fields have identical values.

-If you want the resultant clusters to be both spatially and temporally proximal, create a spatial weights matrix file (SWM) using the Generate Spatial Weights Matrix tool and select Space time window for the Conceptualization of Spatial Relationships parameter.
-You can then specify the SWM file you created with the Generate Spatial Weights Matrix tool for the Weights Matrix File parameter when you run Spatially Constrained Multivariate Clustering Analysis.
+If you want the resultant clusters to be both spatially and temporally proximal, create a spatial weights matrix file (SWM) using the Generate Spatial Weights Matrix tool, and select Space time window for the Conceptualization of Spatial Relationships parameter.
+You can then specify the SWM file you created with the Generate Spatial Weights Matrix tool for the Weights Matrix File parameter when you run the Spatially Constrained Multivariate Clustering tool.